ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2024.md

 | Denmark         | 0       | 0        |
 | Japan           | 0       | 0        |

 November saw a small to moderate rebalancing of the geographic distribution of nodes, with the general pattern of distribution remaining unchanged.
 China continued to lead the network with a modest increase in active nodes up to 5,492.
-Finland showed stability with a marginal rise in node count, while Germany saw a decline, dropping to 462.
+Finland's node count rose to 1,802, while Germany saw a decline, dropping to 462.
 A handful of nodes were also observed across a number of countries, primarily in Europe and Asia.

 ## Conclusion